+Labor Day

+Veterans' Day

+Thanksgiving Day

+Day after Thanksgiving (Native American Heritage Day)

+Christmas Eve

+Christmas Day

-Labor Day Veterans' Day Thanksgiving Day Day after Thanksgiving Christmas Eve Christmas Day Day after Christmas New Years Eve New Year's Day Martin Luther King Day Presidents' Day Memorial Day Independence Day
+Day after Christmas

+New Year's Eve New Year's Day Martin Luther King Day Presidents' Day Memorial Day Juneteenth Independence Day

-- B. The District shall pay each regular employee at his/her straight-time hourly base rate not to exceed eight (8) hours for each of the above designated holidays when not worked.
-In order to qualify for holiday pay, an employee must have worked his/her last scheduled workday before and his/her first scheduled workday after the holiday.
+- B. The District shall pay each regular employee at their straight-time hourly base rate not to exceed eight (8) hours for each of the above designated holidays when not worked.
+In order to qualify for holiday pay, an employee must have worked their last scheduled workday before and their first scheduled workday after the holiday.
 Exception will be made in cases where absence on the workday prior to or the workday following was due to annual leave, injury, bona fide illness covered by a doctor's certificate, or temporary layoff of less than thirty (30) days. - C. The actual days observed shall be as designated on the calendar adopted by the School Board.

-ARTICLE X: LEAVES
+ARTICLE IX: LEAVES